lukso-network/docs/docs/contracts/getting-started.md

 }
 ```

-### Bonus: Create a MockContract to generate the UniversalProfile type
+### 🍭 Bonus: create a MockContract to generate the UniversalProfile type

 In order to deploy this Custom LSP7 contract, we will interact with a UniversalProfile.
 We can enhance the developer experience by generating the types for a `UniversalProfile` contract.
 To do that, you can create a `MockContract.sol` file in the `contracts/` file with the following content: